Higher symplectic capacities

 \section{Rational symplectic field theory}

 In this section we describe the basic geometry and algebra of rational symplectic field theory, which will serve as the backbone for the subsequent sections of this paper.
-After explaining the basic geometric setup, defining punctured pseudoholomorphic curves, and recalling their compactness properties, we finally present the relevant RSFT formalism.
-Our approach is somewhat nonstandard in that we phrase everything in terms of filtered $\Li$ algebras.
-We find this language particularly useful for quantitative applications, and also for identifying parallels in Floer theory.
+After explaining the general geometric setup, defining punctured pseudoholomorphic curves, and recalling their compactness properties, we finally present the relevant RSFT formalism.
+Our approach is somewhat nonstandard in that we phrase everything in terms of filtered $\Li$ algebras, giving a language which is particularly useful for quantitative applications, and also for identifying parallels in Floer theory.
 We will subsequently build on this formalism in \S\ref{sec:geometric_constraints} by introducing additional $\Li$ augmentations, which we use in \S\ref{sec:construction_of_capacities} to construct symplectic capacities.